-Successfully developing of BPO sector for software outsourcing is same as that of any other large-scale business project: planning, implementation, and control.
-What makes BPO/ offshore development different is that, instead of obtaining goods of a certain specification and price, the Offshore Software Development buyer must contend with fulfillment of the administrative tasks and integration of the vendor.
+Successfully developing of BPO sector for software outsourcing is the same as that of any other large-scale business project: planning, implementation, and control.
+What makes BPO/ offshore development different is that, instead of obtaining goods of a certain specification and price, the Offshore Software Development buyer must contend with the fulfillment of the administrative tasks and integration of the vendor.

 Indian IT and business process outsourcing (BPO) companies would soon overtake their Western counterparts.
 Which means it is basically a metric that reflects the way the market perceives these companies as either growth- or margin-driven.
 Prior to that, Companies fundamentally have to realign and improve their cost structures before they can grow profitably for successive Offshore Software Outsourcing.

 The most significant step in Business Process Outsourcing implementation actually starts before the Software Outsourcing buyer even decides which process to Outsource or enters into discussions with an Outsourcing vendor.
 This involves identifying the operations, both manufacturing and administrative, without which the firm would cease to be viewed as a source of goods and services.
 All other processes are secondary and, therefore, may be considered candidates for Outsourcing to others.
 There is significant potential for the Indian companies to grow in a smart way and potentially to be the winners in the space, but there’s a lot of competition on all sides of corner.